Lomaivitis Vacation and Travel Guide

 Ovalau

-Ovalau is the main island and is also the location of the local government of the Lomaivitis.
-Here, you can see villages, rainforests and waterfalls, plus it is quite easy to explore the island by bus or bicycle.
-In Levuka, which is the main town on Ovalau, you will find that the architecture still reflects the colonial era of Fiji.
-You can visit museums, churches and monuments and visit great colonial-style budget hotels, including Fiji’s first hotel that was built in the mid-1800s.
+You can visit museums, churches and monuments and visit great colonial-style hotels, including Fiji's first hotel (Royal Hotel), which was originally built in 1852 and after a fire rebuilt on its original foundations in 1913.
 Behind Levuka, there are gorgeous mountain ranges and hiking trails that lead into the rainforest and to waterfalls and swimming pools.

 Koro